agondolkodasorome/agondolkodasorome.github.io/minicamps.md

 During the long breaks, the students have time to have their lunch brought from home, as well as to play games with others.

 We found out based on the many letters from the children, that they participate in the events of the minicamps with great joy and like to spend time on the interesting problems there.
 They appreciate the fact that there is time to really immerse oneself in a problem.
 The possibility of meeting and sharing thoughts with similarly enthusiastic children who like valuable ideas is also to their liking.

-### Our current mini-camp

-2018-2019 Emerald and Saphire groups

-    Course leader: Judit Szenyovszky
-    Location: The Zipernowsky house of Sciences and Arts

-### Our camps from recent years

-2017-2018 Diamonds and Hearts groups

-    Course leader: Judit Szenyovszky
-    Location: MTA Rényi Alfréd Institute of Mathematical Research

-2016-2017 Clubs and Spades groups

-    Course leader: Gábor Szűcs
-    Location: center of the Hungarian Bridge Society